ojitha/ojitha.github.io/_posts/2022-11-19-AdvancedBash.md

     ojitha

-If parameter is null or unset, the expansion of word (or a message to that effect if word is not present) is written to the standard error and the shell, if it is not interactive, exits.
-Otherwise, the value of parameter is substituted.
+If a parameter is null or unset, the expansion of the word (or a message to that effect if the word is not present) is written to the standard error and the shell, if it is not interactive, exits.
+Otherwise, the value of the parameter is substituted.

 ```bash
 who=